rcwchan/rcwchan.github.io/index.md

 <!--I completed a BASc in Engineering Physics, which provided me with a strong interdisciplinary foundation in areas ranging from pure maths to electrical engineering.
 I then completed an MSc in Computer Science at the University of Toronto (2018-2020), where my research focused on machine learning with applications to computational genomics.-->

-I completed my MSc in Computer Science from the University of Toronto (2018-2020), where I performed research on machine learning with applications in computational genomics.
+I completed my MSc in Computer Science from the University of Toronto (2018-2020), where I performed research on semi-supervised machine learning in computational genomics.
 From 2020 to 2022, I worked at DeepX, Inc., developing vision-based deep learning for scene comprehension in complex unstructured environments.
 Currently, at Sony Research since 2022, I focus on vision-based deep learning for deformable object manipulation.

 My general interests include: